razor-network/docs-v2/docs/token-bridge/razor-chain.md

 ![Schain to Ethereum](/img/bridge/portal-s2e.png)

-**Step 4:** Once tokens are successfully bridged from Razor to Ethereum Mainnet, make sure to withdraw any unused gas from the **Exit Gas Wallet**.
+**Step 4:** Once tokens are successfully bridged from Razor Chain to Ethereum, make sure to withdraw any unused gas from the **Exit Gas Wallet** on Ethereum.

 > **_NOTE:_** The bridge transfer typically takes 3-5 minutes.